Red kites can be seen over Ferndale

-Ferndale Flat Location
+The Ferndale Flat Holiday Accommodation

 FERNDALE is easily accessible by car.
 Public transport is negligible so a car or cycles are essential, if only to make visits to hostelries for evening meals.
 Trains to Shrewsbury, Wales, Birmingham and other more distant places can be caught from Craven Arms and Telford.
 Each of these stations has a car park.
 Cycle hire (including electric bikes) is available in the area.
+We offer an electric vehicle charging point for the seriously ecological motorist.

 Maps